slawomirbiernacki/seldon-mlops-task/README.md

 ## Assumptions and general thoughts

 * I made a number of arbitrary decisions, explained below.
-Would be great to hear feedback on that given my limited experience with kubernetes.
+Would be great to hear feedback on them!
 * I used `clientset` from seldon-core operator module to interact with the cluster.
   The program doesn't do much seldon domain specific operations, so a generic dynamic client could have been used instead.
 * I didn't optimize for binary size.
-* For watching events I used generic `clientset.CoreV1().Events()` interface, polling it in a simple loop to mimic a bit `kubectl describe`as it has human-readable descriptions.
+* For watching events I used generic `clientset.CoreV1().Events()` interface, polling it in a simple loop to mimic `kubectl describe` a bit, as it has human-readable descriptions.
   Arbitrary decision - each event is printed only once, ignoring resource versions.
 * I have also explored using Seldon specific `SharedIndexInformer` for handling events but it was difficult to produce readable descriptions for update events.
-  However, if event watching functionality were to be used for any application logic, `SharedIndexInformer` would have been preferred.
+  However, if event watching functionality were to be used for any application logic, `SharedIndexInformer` probably would have been preferred.
 * I used polling when waiting for the deployment to become available or reach target scale.
-  I can imagine alternative design where the program observes events and react to them, eg issuing delete once replicas count has reached target number.
+  I can imagine alternative design where the program observes events and reacts to them, eg issuing delete once replicas count has reached target number.
 * In Seldon Core documentation I can see that deployments can specify replicas on [multiple levels](https://docs.seldon.io/projects/seldon-core/en/v1.1.0/graph/scaling.html).
   My scaling logic is simplified - it overrides any given setting with top level `.spec.replicas`.
 (Except `.spec.predictors[].svcOrchSpec.replicas` which I ignore).
 * I use `DeletePropagationForeground`policy when deleting to wait until deployment is fully deleted.
-  However, the event interface I used doesn't produce any events for deletions - the policy probably could be changed to a background one.
+  However, the event interface I used doesn't produce any events for deletions - so the policy probably could be changed to a background one.
 * I included an example test for scaling logic.
 For production code more tests would be needed.

 ## Requirements

 * Kubernetes cluster >= `v1.17.0` with Seldon Core installed
-* Configured authentication to the cluster, eg through kubeconfig (see kubectl [documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for details).
+* Configured kubeconfig to connect to the cluster (see kubectl [documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for details).
   Program uses `~/.kube/config` by default.

 ## How to use it